How to create a social media marketing strategy for your small business

 Step 3: Check out the competition

-Checking out the competition is important for two reasons:
+Checking out the competition’s social presence is important for two reasons:

 - Their content can help to influence your own ideas

-The goal here is not to look at a competitor’s content and copy it.
-Instead, it’s to see what works and what doesn’t.
+The goal here is not to look at a competitor’s content strategy and copy it.
+Instead, it’s to see what types of content work and what doesn’t.
 This helps you to understand their strengths and weaknesses and what consumers expect, and also don’t respond well to, from a brand in your similar space.

 For example, by researching a competitor you might find that they perform well on Instagram but not so well on Facebook, despite Facebook being popular with your target market.
 You might then place more focus on Facebook to capture the audience they are missing out on.